1978 NASL Skelly Indoor Invitational: Non-tournament matches

 These were not the only indoor matches played that winter.
 The four Skelly Invitational participants played a combined 12 additional matches.
+In fact 10 days later, Houston hosted their own indoor tournament, the Schlitz Indoor Touney.
 Since a full season of indoor soccer was still two years away, NASL teams were free to do their own scheduling.
 There were reports of the league awarding an "NASL Cup" for the best team among those that participated in at least 16 indoor games.
 Of the 24 teams in the league, 11 had indoor matches planned.
 The Tampa Bay Rowdies, for example played eight games.
 By contrast, the Chicago Sting signed on to play only two games at Washington, both of which were ultimately canceled because of scheduling conflicts with a boat show at the D.C.
 Armory.
 In the end, no team played more than nine games in 1978, and only a handful played more than three.